qaware/qaware-blog-source/content/posts/mlops-poc.md

 The model is trained.
 In this case, TensorFlow is used for training.

 However, the functionality is so open by design that any type of model can be trained.
-The pipeline stores the trained model in a Google Cloud Bucket.### 3. evaluation
+The pipeline stores the trained model in a Google Cloud Bucket.

 ### 3. Evaluation

-In order to check the correctness of the model and the quality compared to previous versions, tests are carried out in this step using the test data collected in step 1.
+To verify the model's accuracy and assess its quality relative to previous versions, tests are carried out in this step using the test data collected in step one.
 Metrics such as accuracy can be collected from this.
 If the model falls below certain minimum values or is worse than the previous one, it can be rejected so that the old one remains available.

 ### 4. Serving